 Royal Livingstone Hotel: Our full report

-The Royal Livingstone has a total of 173 rooms and suites decorated in the hotel’s Victorian colonial style.
+The Royal Livingstone is a large, hotel with 173 rooms and suites decorated in a Victorian colonial style.
 Housed over 17 two-storey buildings, they all have air conditioning, as well as a veranda or balcony facing the Zambezi River.
-They are divided into three categories:
+The rooms are divided into three categories:

 - 169 'luxury' rooms have either twin or king-size beds and are modest in size, but well appointed.
 You can expect the usual mod cons such as a hairdryer, minibar, safe, satellite TV and tea/coffee making station.
 The en-suite bathroom is compact, but has a separate bath and walk-in shower.
 Shower gel, soap and shampoo are provided as standard.

 - Three junior suites, each of which is about double the size of the 'luxury' rooms.
 Their amenities are similar, but they also have a dressing area and a separate lounge.

 - The Presidential suite at the Royal Livingstone is about 30% larger again than the junior suites.

 No less opulent is the Royal Livingstone's smart dining room, with its à la carte menu.
 Guests may alternatively dine al fresco on the veranda, but be aware that prices are quite steep and you can expect to pay upwards of around US$15 (about £10) for a sandwich or salad.
 In the dining room, as in the bar, note that the dress code is 'smart casual'.
 As an alternative, a ten-minute stroll (or short shuttle transfer) brings you to the neighbouring Avani Victoria Falls (formerly the Zambezi Sun), which offers a greater choice of restaurants and more informal dining.